 The Global Consumption Database - maintained by the World Bank and the International Finance Corporation - is a "one-stop source of data on household consumption patterns in developing countries."

-Data are based on national household surveys over four levels of consumption in each country: lowest, low, middle, and higher.
-A note on the standardisation of the database is on this World Bank page.
+Data are based on national household surveys over four levels of consumption for each country: lowest, low, middle and higher.
+A note on the standardisation of the database is on thie World Bank page.

 The World Bank Subnational Population Database covers 1,350 provincial, state and regional sub-state units worldwide, and can be used for research on population distribution, development, intra-regional migration and urbanisation.
 Access the database via the World Bank portal.
 The database contains time series “population estimates for 75 countries… and includes the total population numbers for each area and the shares relative to total national population estimates.”

 The World Bank provides the following caution: “In constructing this dataset, one of the biggest challenges is handling the changing subnational boundaries.
-As a result, some subnational population estimates might not reflect the current first level administrative unit framework.
-The World Bank describe this database as a ‘work-in-progress’ and continue to incorporate more and better data as they become available."
+As a result, some subnational population estimates might not reflect the current first level administrative unit framework."

 Contact: Thomas Bourke at [email protected]